lugutier/devonfw-web-fork/readme.md

 2. Execute command `python -m SimpleHTTPServer`
 3. Access your server through `http://localhost:8000`
 ##### Node.js
-1. Install `http-server` through `npm instal -g http-server`
+1. Install `http-server` through `npm install -g http-server`
 2. Go to your working directory where you have your index
-3. Run an http server through `http-server -c-l`
+3. Run an http server through `http-server -c-1`
+4. Access your server through `http://localhost:8080`
 ## Architecture
 The **main internal goal** of this project is to have a **clean** structure, **maintainable** folders and files, and really easy **read** schemes.